Land Contracts: What They Are And How They Work

 What Is A Land Contract?

-As a type of specialty home financing, a land contract is similar to a mortgage, but rather than borrowing money from a lender or bank to buy real estate, the buyer makes payments to the real estate owner, or seller, until the purchase price is paid in full.
+As a type of specialty home financing, a land contract is similar to a mortgage.
+However, rather than borrowing money from a lender or bank to buy real estate, the buyer makes payments to the real estate owner, or seller, until the purchase price is paid in full.

-When you get a mortgage, they tend to be structured so that they can be sold to major investors in the mortgage market.
-Because of this, mortgages have a fairly standard set of formalized terms for what happens when you miss a payment or if there are any adjustments that need to be made to modify the loan.
+Mortgages tend to be structured so that they can be sold to major investors in the mortgage market, such as Fannie Mae and Freddie Mac.
+Because of this, mortgages have a fairly standard set of formalized terms for what happens when you miss a payment or when any adjustments need to be made to modify the loan.

 How Does A Land Contract Work?

-There’s also something called a wrap-around land contract.
-Essentially, the buyer and seller agree to a seller-financed land contract, but the seller keeps paying on their existing mortgage, pocketing the difference between their mortgage payment and what they are paid on a monthly basis by the buyer.
-Unlike a straight land contract, the buyer in a wrap-around land contract gets the deed to the property immediately.
-They own the home.
-However, the seller’s lender has to agree to a wrap-around land contract.
-This is because they won’t be getting the full payoff amount.
-They also take a junior lien position in these agreements so they can take the home back if the seller holding the underlying mortgage stops making the payments.
+- Wrap-around land contract: In a wrap-around land contract, the buyer and seller essentially agree to a seller-financed land However, the seller keeps paying on their existing mortgage, pocketing the difference between their mortgage payment and what they are paid on a monthly basis by the buyer.
+Unlike a straight land contract, the buyer in a wrap-around land contract gets the warranty deed to the property immediately, meaning they own the home from the beginning of the contract.

 What Does A Land Contract Cover?

-For the benefit of both parties, there should be clear language in the contract regarding what happens if the buyer falls behind on their payments.
-If any missed payments are allowed, what’s the timeline for paying them back and under what conditions might the buyer become delinquent to the point that the seller takes the property back?
+For the benefit of both parties, the contract should have clear language regarding what happens if the buyer defaults – or falls behind – on their payments.
+If any missed payments are allowed, the contract should explicitly state the timeline for paying them back, as well as under what conditions the buyer might become delinquent to the point that the seller takes the property back.

-From the buyer’s perspective, you’ll want language that says you get the legal title once all terms of the loan are satisfied.
+If you’re the buyer, you’ll want language that says you get the legal title once all terms of the loan are satisfied.
 If it’s a wrap-around mortgage, it’s a good idea to have it written in that the seller will make payments on the underlying existing mortgage.
 That way, if the seller doesn’t make the payments and the buyer loses the house because of it, they have the option of legal action.

 Pros And Cons Of A Land Contract

 The seller accomplishes the goal of selling the property while still getting a periodic income stream throughout the term of the contract.
 If the buyer doesn’t make the payments, they can take the property back pursuant to the terms of the contract.

 As a buyer, you’re placing a ton of trust in the seller.
 For instance, if it’s a wrap-around land contract with an existing mortgage still being paid off by the seller, the buyer can lose the home through no fault of their own if the seller doesn’t make the payments.

 You have to really go in and make sure that the contract is ironclad around the responsibilities of each party.
-You’ll want to know going in exactly what the payment terms are, if they can change and under what circumstances.
-You want in writing that you get legal title to the property no later than when the principal is paid off as defined by the sale price of the property.
+You’ll want to know exactly what the payment terms are, as well as whether the terms can change and under what circumstances.
+Legal advice may be necessary, so you might even consider hiring a real estate attorney to help you negotiate clear terms.

 Converting A Land Contract Into A Traditional Mortgage

 For buyers who are able to take the time to get their credit in shape and work to meet other qualifying standards, you can get better terms and/or pay off a balloon payment by converting your land contract to a traditional mortgage.

-- Payment History: It’s important to provide the lender with as long a payment history on your land contract as you can get your hands on.
+- Payment history: It’s important to provide the lender with as long a payment history on your land contract as you can get your hands on.
 They’ll use this to verify your qualifications.